BSc (Hons) (University of Manchester), PhD (University of East Anglia)

 C17 (North Building, Jubilee Campus)

-Carl Macrae is an applied psychologist specialising in the management, governance, regulation and improvement of safety and resilience in complex sociotechnical systems, primarily in healthcare and transport and with a particular focus on the governance of artificial intelligence and autonomous systems
+Carl Macrae is an applied psychologist specialising in the management, governance, regulation and improvement of safety and resilience in complex sociotechnical systems.
+His work primarily focuses on healthcare and transport, with a particular interest in the governance of artificial intelligence and autonomous systems.

-His research is primarily concerned with collaborative learning and adaptive governance and explores the sociotechnical sources of risk, safety and resilience; the practical work of interpreting and learning from disruptive events; and the social, organisational and regulatory processes involved in mitigating future risks and materialising future improvements.
+Carl's research uses a range of ethnographic and qualitative methods to understand the sociotechnical sources of risk, safety, reliability and resilience in critical systems; the practical work of interpreting and learning from disruptive events; and the social, cultural and organisational processes involved in managing and regulating risk and enacting learning and improvement.

-He regularly advises organisations, regulators and policymakers on challenging safety and risk issues.
-Recently, Carl's work has led to the establishment in England of the first national, learning-focused safety investigation body for healthcare, the Healthcare Safety Investigation Branch (HSIB), and he has acted as Specialist Advisor and been called as an expert witness to Parliamentary Select Committee inquiries.
+Carl regularly advises organisations, regulators and policymakers on challenging safety and risk issues.
+He is currently the National Professional Advisor for Patient Safety at England's health and care regulator, the Care Quality Commission (CQC).
+Previously, his work led to a Parliamentary inquiry and subsequent establishment of the first national, learning-focused safety investigation body for healthcare in England, the Healthcare Safety Investigation Branch (HSIB).
+He has acted as Specialist Advisor and been called as an expert witness to Parliamentary Select Committee inquiries on these issues and the associated legislation.

 at Nottingham University Business School.
-He is also a Professor II in the SHARE Centre for Resilience in Healthcare at University of Stavanger, Norway, a Research Associate at the London School of Economics Centre for Analysis of Risk and Regulation and a Chartered Psychologist.
+He is also Professor II in the SHARE Centre for Resilience in Healthcare at University of Stavanger, Norway; Visiting Professor of Human Factors and Digital Safety at Halmstad University, Sweden; and a Fellow of the British Psychological Society.

 Carl is module convenor of the following modules: